UniVE-SSV/SoftwareArchitectures24/_docs/spring-2/application-example.md

 Other operations (search, delete) are left as an exercise.
 Try to play around!

 ## Conclusions
 OK, this is wonderful.
-But we want to make our application more user-friendly, for example presenting a form to the final user that permits adding a student, and a more sophisticated view to show our students.
+But we want to make our application more user-friendly, for example, presenting a form to the final user that permits adding a student and a more sophisticated view to show our students.
 We can do it by returning, for example, HTML instead of plain text, using a template engine like <a target="_blank" rel="noopener noreferrer" href="https://www.thymeleaf.org/">Thymeleaf</a>.
-In the next lessons, we will talk about the HTTP protocol and particularly about the REST architecture, showing how we can build a RESTful application in Spring.
+In the following lessons, we will talk about the HTTP protocol and particularly about the REST architecture, showing how we can build a RESTful application in Spring.
 ## Exercises
 1. Implement the capability to search and delete users.
 <div>